 – Rigel B: The other component(s) of the system, Rigel B, is actually a binary system in itself, with a separation of more than 2,200 AU between Rigel A and Rigel B. This separation translates into a distance of 12 light days, so it is perhaps not surprising that no orbital motion has been observed, even though the components of the system share the same proper motion trajectory.
 Both members of Rigel B are B9V-class blue-white main sequence stars, having 2.5 and 1.9 times the mass of the Sun respectively.
 However, the components of Rigel B are about 500 times less luminous than Rigel A, which can sometimes make it challenging to spot the pair in small telescopes, although magnifications of around 150× with 7-inch instruments will usually show Rigel B in good seeing conditions.

+Rigel is the night sky’s 7th brightest star, with its luminosity being around 100,000 times that of our Sun.
 Despite having the Bayer designation “beta”, Rigel is almost always more luminous than Alpha Orionis (Betelgeuse).
 The star is currently moving through a nebulous area of space, and as a result its light is being reflected off several nearby dust and gas clouds, one notable example being the eerie blue glow of IC 2118 (Witch Head Nebula).
 See the image below: Since Rigel falls close to our line of sight of the Orion Nebula, it is often associated with it, but the fact is that the Orion Nebula is almost twice as far away from Earth as Rigel.

 Despite the huge difference in their respective distances, Rigel is considered a member of the Taurus-Orion R1 Association, which is reserved for recently- formed stars that are located closer to the Orion Nebula.

 Rigel was recognized as an Alpha Cygni variable in 1998, basically meaning that some parts of its stellar surface are contracting at the same time as others areas are expanding.
-As a result, the apparent magnitude of Rigel varies from between 0.05 – 0.18, with a major driving force behind its variability being the nuclear fusion processes that take place in the star’s outer layers, where hydrogen is being converted.
+As a result, the apparent magnitude of Rigel varies from between 0.05 to – 0.18, with a major driving force behind its variability being the nuclear fusion processes that take place in the star’s outer layers, where hydrogen is being converted.
 This process seems to be influenced by the helium conversion process that takes place in the core, thus producing at least some of the observed variations in luminosity.

-In the ancient Arabic tradition, the Orion figure was known as “Jauzah”, which gave rise to an alternative name for Rigel, “rigl al-gabbar”, which meant “The Foot of the Great One”.
+In the ancient Arabic tradition, the mythological Orion figure was known as “Jauzah”, which gave rise to an alternative name for Rigel, “rigl al-gabbar”, which meant “The Foot of the Great One”.
 This in turn served as the origin for several more alternative names, among which were the now-obsolete Algebar, and Elgebar.
 The first mention of the star using the name “Rigel”, dates back to 1252, when it appeared in astronomical tables sponsored by King Alfonso X of Castile, known as the Alfonsine Tables.